sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>But I am delighted to be a Dodger, I grew up a Dodger fan and now my dreams have really come true.</h3 quote>
+<h3 quote align='center'>Pubs make you as drunk as they can as soon as they can, and turn nasty when they succeed.</h3 quote>

 ---